apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `SHOW TBLPROPERTIES` on a temporary view will cause `AnalysisException`.
 In Spark version 2.4 and earlier, it returned an empty result.

+## Upgrading from Spark SQL 2.4.4 to 2.4.5

+  - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
+To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was